Wang Quanzhang

+clients in politically sensitive cases against the Chinese government, which led to his arrest in the 709 crackdown.
+He was then sentenced to four and a half years in prison for subverting state power.
+After Wang's release in 2020, Wang has been monitored, his landlords have been pressured to evict his family, and his son has been barred from attending school.

 Career

 Wang is a lawyer of the Beijing Fengrui Law Firm.
-He graduated from the School of Law at Shandong University in 2000, and worked for a time at the Shandong Provincial Library.
+He graduated from the School of Law at Shandong University in 2000.
 In 2003, Wang passed the National Judicial Exam, and in 2007, formally began his lawyer career in Jinan, Shandong.
 He later moved to Beijing, where he specialized in human rights cases, defending victims subjected to land expropriation, labour camp mistreatment, and prison abuse.
 He also defended Falun Gong practitioners who have been subjected to ongoing nationwide persecution.